-- 5.11 Water efficiency features that are available on many emission devices. - Matched precipitation rate (MPR) emission devices serve to improve the uniformity of coverage of an irrigation zone. - Modern fixed and rotating spray sprinklers have matched precipitation rates.
+- 5.10 Soaker hose and laser tubing are alternative application devices.
+Soaker hose is porous tubing that emits water along its entire length.
+Laser tubing is tubing that simply has small holes drilled into it using a laser.
+These products are not recommended for efficient irrigation as they do not have a reliable or known flow rate, are prone to clogging, and are not pressure compensating so the amount of water applied will not be uniform along the length of the line. - 5.11 Water efficiency features that are available on many emission devices. - Matched precipitation rate (MPR) emission devices serve to improve the uniformity of coverage of an irrigation zone. - Modern fixed and rotating spray sprinklers have matched precipitation rates.
 Use caution with older sprinklers that may not have matched precipitation rates (Figure 5-23). - Nozzles on rotors need to be changed when the arc is changed in order to achieve a matched precipitation rate.
 For example, a half-circle head should have a nozzle with half of the flow of that in the full-circle head.
 Certain manufacturers produce matched precipitation rate nozzles for single-stream rotors. - Do not mix emission devices from different manufacturers, as they will likely have different precipitation rates that will result in poor uniformity of coverage. - A check valve is a valve that closes to prevent the backward flow of water.
 Emission devices that include a check valve contain the water in the lateral lines when the zone has completed its watering cycle.
 By preventing water left in the lateral lines from leaking out, check valves can save significant amounts of water. - Check valves are particularly effective for irrigation systems that are on a slope (low head drainage), and when irrigation is performed using multiple cycles (cycle and soak). - Preventing low head drainage has the additional benefits of preventing property damage (often damage to asphalt due to water pooling on it) as well as preventing slip and fall hazards from water draining onto sidewalks and other walking services. - Pressure regulation within spray bodies compensates for high or fluctuating water pressure that can result in misting or poor performance. - Pressure compensating emitters are designed to deliver an even flow of water even with changes in pressure across the line.
-Pressure compensating emitters are particularly useful where there are significant elevation changes in the landscape, or where there are long runs of irrigation lines such that the pressure loss due to friction would be significant. - 5.12 Irrigation practices and emission devices to avoid include installing and operating: - Emission devices and components where the operating pressure is above or below the manufacturers specifications. - Emission devices that do not have MPR on a single irrigation valve.
+Pressure compensating emitters are particularly useful where there are significant elevation changes in the landscape, or where there are long runs of irrigation lines such that the pressure loss due to friction would be significant.